dimaslanjaka/static-blog-generator/src-posts/2018/07/how-to-play-durango-wild-lands-on-pc.md

 ---
 title: How to Play Durango Wild Lands on PC
 webtitle: WMI Gitlab
-subtitle: "Durango: Wild Lands production from Nexon Company is one of the most anticipated games in 2018.
-Many clients have played this game during"
+subtitle: Durango Wild Lands production from Nexon Company is one of the most anticipated games in 2018.
+Many clients have played this game during
 lang: en
 date: 2018-07-27T12:40:00.000+07:00
 type: post